boytchev/etudes/index.md

 This is a repository for the source code of various 3D programlets.

+### Negative morphs [Three.js]
+Do you know that morph target influence could be negative?
+Thus the morth target will not attract, but repel the shape.
+This étude use three spheres as morth targets with user-defined interactive influence.
+[Live demo](threejs/negative-morphs.html).

 ### Psychedelic tapeworm [Three.js]
 A deformed sphere with 21 bones and fast lights are enough to create a psychedelic tapeworm.
 [Live demo](threejs/psychedelic-tapeworm.html).